JosephLai241/shift/README.md

     [set (timesheet|database)]
 ```

+## Display Current Storage Method

+![Storage Demo][Storage Demo]

-You can check the current storage option by using the `storage` command without additional sub-commands.
+You can check the current storage method by using the `storage` command without additional sub-commands.

+## Set New Storage Method

+![Set Storage Demo][Set Storage Demo]

-You can change the storage option by including the `set` sub-command and providing `timesheet` or `database` as its value to switch from one to another.
+You can change the storage method by including the `set` sub-command and providing `timesheet` or `database` as its value to switch from one to another.

 > ***NOTE***: You cannot change storage options while clocked in. `shift` will throw an error if you attempt to do so.